Streaming PCA for Markovian Data: Introduction

-\paragraph{Our contribution:} Using a series of approximations, we obtain an optimal error rate for the $\sin^2$ error, which is worse by a factor of $1/(1-|\lambda_2(P)|)$ from the corresponding error rate of the IID case.
-Previous work~\cite{chen2018dimensionality} has established rates worse by a poly-logarithmic factor.
-We \textit{break this logarithmic barrier} by considering a series of approximations of finer granularity which uses reversibility of the Markov chain and standard mixing conditions of irreducible and aperiodic Markov chains.
+We \textit{break the logarithmic barrier} in previous work by considering a series of approximations of finer granularity which uses reversibility of the Markov chain and standard mixing conditions of irreducible and aperiodic Markov chains.
 Our rates are comparable to the recent work of ~\cite{neeman2023concentration} (Proposition~\ref{theorem:offline_sample_complexity}) that establishes an offline error analysis for estimating the principal component of the empirical covariance matrix of Markovian data by using a Matrix Bernstein inequality.
 Our results also imply a linearly convergent decentralized algorithm for streaming PCA in a distributed setting.
 As a simple byproduct of our theoretical result, we also obtain a rate for Oja's algorithm applied on downsampled data, which is worse by a factor of $\log n$, as shown in Figure \ref{fig:online_pca_comparison1}.
 To our knowledge, this is the first work that analyzes the Markovian streaming PCA problem without any downsampling that matches the error of the offline algorithm.